 The study and movement of dance vocabularies in one or more contemporary and modern styles.
-Every year.
-3 Credits

 Students will put into practice interdisciplinary concepts, ideas, and techniques at a exploratory level.

 The study and movement of contemporary dance vocabularies at the intermediate to advanced level.